-(5) Represents a non-cash adjustment to removal of equity incentive compensation expense triggered as part of the Centerbridge Acquisition due to change in control provision which accelerated vesting, and includes the incremental share-based compensation expense related to the equity incentive compensation plan put in place in connection with the Centerbridge Acquisition, as if that plan had been in place since January 1, 2019.
+(5) Represents a non-cash adjustment to remove equity incentive compensation expense triggered as part of the Centerbridge Acquisition due to change in control provision which accelerated vesting, and includes the incremental share-based compensation expense related to the equity incentive compensation plan put in place in connection with the Centerbridge Acquisition, as if that plan had been in place since January 1, 2019.
 This adjustment was allocated to line items on the income statement based on the department the individual is in who received the compensation.
 The following tables represent the pro forma adjustments to each of the marketing and advertising, technology, general and administrative and customer care and enrollment expenses.

-(in thousands) Dec ar Ended ember 31, 2019 Equity incentive compensation triggered by Centerbridge Acquisition \$ (1,674) Incremental share-based compensation expense 166 Pro forma adjustment for marketing and advertising expense \$ (1,509) Technology (in thousands) ar Ended ember 31, 2019 Equity incentive compensation triggered by Centerbridge Acquisition \$ (27,058) Incremental share-based compensation expense 211 Pro forma adjustment for technology expense \$ (26,848)
+(in thousands) ear Ended cember 31, 2019 Equity incentive compensation triggered by Centerbridge Acquisition \$ (1,674) Incremental share-based compensation expense 166 Pro forma adjustment for marketing and advertising expense \$ (1,509)

-(in thousands) Year Ended December 31, 2019 Equity incentive compensation triggered by Centerbridge Acquisition \$ (58,327) Incremental share-based compensation expense 967 Pro forma adjustment for general and administrative expense attributable to share-based compensation \$ (57,360) Customer Care and Enrollment (in thousands) Year Ended December 31 2019 Equity incentive compensation triggered by Centerbridge Acquisition \$ - Incremental share-based compensation expense 62 Pro forma adjustment for customer care and enrollment \$ 62
+(in thousands) December 31, 2019 Equity incentive compensation triggered by Centerbridge Acquisition \$ (27,058) Incremental share-based compensation expense 211 Pro forma adjustment for technology expense \$ (26,848)

+(in thousands) ear Ended cember 31, 2019 Equity incentive compensation triggered by Centerbridge Acquisition \$ (58,327) Incremental share-based compensation expense 967 Pro forma adjustment for general and administrative expense \$ (57,360)

+(in thousands) Dece r Ended mber 31, 2019 Equity incentive compensation triggered by Centerbridge Acquisition \$ Incremental share-based compensation expense 62 Pro forma adjustment for customer care and enrollment \$ 62
-(6) Following the Transactions, we will be subject to United States federal income taxes, in addition to applicable state and local taxes, with respect to our allocable share of any net taxable income of GoHealth Holdings, LLC.
-As a result, the unaudited pro forma consolidated statement of operations includes an adjustment to our income tax expense to reflect an effective income tax rate of %, which includes a provision for United States federal income taxes and assumes the highest statutory rates apportioned to each state and local jurisdiction.

-(7) After the Transactions we will become the managing member of GoHealth Holdings, LLC.
-We will own % of the economic interest in GoHealth Holdings, LLC, but will have % of the voting power and control the management of GoHealth Holdings, LLC.
-The Continuing Equity Owners will own the remaining % of the economic interest in GoHealth Holdings, LLC, which will be accounted for as a noncontrolling interest in our future consolidated financial results.
+- (6) Following the Transactions, we will be subject to United States federal income taxes, in addition to applicable state and local taxes, with respect to our allocable share of any net taxable income of GoHealth Holdings, LLC.
+We have determined it is more-likely-than-not that the tax benefits associated with the deferred tax assets arising from the Transactions and this offering will not be realized.
+As a result, the unaudited pro forma consolidated statement of operations does not reflect an adjustment for deferred tax benefits. - (7) After the Transactions, we will become the managing member of GoHealth Holdings, LLC.
+We will own 26.8% of the economic interest in GoHealth Holdings, LLC and have 26.8% of the voting power, but will control the management of GoHealth Holdings, LLC.
+The Continuing Equity Owners will own the remaining 73.2% of the economic interest in GoHealth Holdings, LLC, which will be accounted for as a noncontrolling interest in our future consolidated financial results.